Pratyush-Sharma/ML-DataScience/Top M&A rumors/readme.md

 ## Data

-- The modified Indian Engineering Graduates Employability Rate dataset consists of 3000 engineers data, with each data having 36 features along with their salary.
+- The dataset consists of around 4000 M&A rumors around the world, having 32 features along with credibility and realiability of rumor.

-- The training and testing dataset is provided as training_data.csv and testing_data.csv, along with data dictionary containing details of each feature as data_dictionary.xlsx .
+- The raw dataset is provided as data.csv, along with data dictionary containing details of each feature as VariableKey.pdf.
 The sample.csv just contains the sample predicted output for submission.